edwardmabuyo/my-mac-setup-instructions/README.md

 * Install **Xcode (takes 1hr to 2hrs)**
   * For you to be able to install most command-line tools, you’ll need Xcode installed first
+  * Once installed, open XCode once to agree to terms & conditions.

 * Install **iTerm**
   * Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)